-For students admitted to the program autumn 2014 the program comprices 120 credits including 52.5 credits compulsory courses, 37.5 credits of elective-compulsory/optional courses (of which at least one within "Specialisation" and at least one within "Sustaniable development") and a degree project of 30 credits.
-For students admitted to the program autumn 2013, or earlier, the programme comprises 37.5 credits of compulsory courses and 52.5 credits of elective-compulsory/optional courses (of which at least 15 credits must be from elective-compulsory courses) and a degree project of 30 credits.
+For students admitted to the program autumn 2014 the program comprises 120 credits including 52.5 credits compulsory courses, 37.5 credits of elective-compulsory/optional courses (of which at least one within "Specialisation" and at least one within "Sustainable development") and a degree project of 30 credits.
 Each year, the programme is adapted to the current food specialisation of the Engineering programme in Biotechnology.
 The range of courses offered includes relevant courses from the other specialisations.